-1. Information relating to drug interactions, drug therapy, side effects, toxicology, dosage, indications for use, and routes of administration is available to the professional staff.
+1. For rehabilitation and psychiatric distinct part units in critical access hospitals: Information relating to drug interactions, drug therapy, side effects, toxicology, dosage, indications for use, and routes of administration is available to the professional staff.

-The hospital selects and procures medications.
+The critical access hospital selects and procures medications.

-The hospital maintains a formulary that includes medication strength and dosage.
+1. The critical access hospital maintains a formulary that includes medication strength and dosage.
 The formulary is readily available to those involved in medication management.

 Note 1: Sample medications are not required to be on the formulary.

 Note 2: In some settings, the term "list of medications available for use" is used instead of "formulary."
 The terms are synonymous.

-The hospital safely stores medications.
+The critical access hospital safely stores medications.

-1. The hospital maintains current and accurate records of the receipt and disposition of all scheduled drugs.
+The critical access hospital maintains current and accurate records of the receipt and disposition of all scheduled drugs.